-If you don't feel like spending time and money on maintaining your exterior siding, some materials will be less recommended.
-For example, wood shingles might look very nice, but if you want to maintain a certain colour, you will need to paint or stain it frequently.
+If you don't feel like spending time and money on maintenance, some materials will be less recommended.
+For example, wood shingles might look very nice, but if you want to maintain a certain colour, you will need to paint or stain them frequently.
 Also, you will not be able to use a pressure washer to clean the siding, which is too bad as this tool can be very useful and economical.

 Still haven't chosen your exterior cladding material?
 Before making a purchase that you are going to regret, you should ask yourself a few questions that will help you better understand your needs.

 First and foremost, you need to make sure you have enough money available to carry out your project from A to Z and to deal with unexpected situations.
 In general, we are talking about 10% more than the amount planned for the work, so as not to find yourself in a bad situation if there is ever an issue during the project.